Microsoft EA Renewal

 Q: How do price changes or increases impact EA renewal?

-A: At renewal, your pricing will reset based on Microsoftโ€™s current price list (unless you negotiate otherwise).
 During your EA term, your prices were locked, but that protection ends at renewal.
-If Microsoft has raised the list price of certain products in the last three years, your renewal quote could reflect those higher prices.
+If Microsoft has increased the list price of certain products over the last three years, your renewal quote may reflect these higher prices.

-Similarly, if your previous EA had special discount terms, those donโ€™t automatically carry forward โ€“ youโ€™ll need to renegotiate them.
-This means your costs could increase at renewal if you simply roll over the same quantities with no changes.
+This means your costs could increase at renewal if you simply roll over the same quantities without making any changes.

 To mitigate this:

 • Negotiate aggressively: Treat renewal as a fresh negotiation.
-Just because you paid $X last time doesnโ€™t mean you should accept $X plus some increase this time.
+Just because you paid $X last time doesn’t mean you should accept $X plus some increase this time.
 Use your growth in usage or loyalty as leverage to seek equal or better discounts to offset list price increases.

-• Be aware of Microsoftโ€™s licensing changes: Sometimes, price increases come with added value (new features, etc.).
+• Be aware of Microsoft’s licensing changes: Sometimes, price increases come with added value (new features, etc.).
 Evaluate if you truly need those or if you can stick with a lower edition.
-For instance, if a price went up because Microsoft bundled in new functionality you wonโ€™t use, you may negotiate to exclude it or choose a different SKU.
+For instance, if a price went up because Microsoft bundled in new functionality you won’t use, you may negotiate to exclude it or choose a different SKU.

-In summary, expect Microsoftโ€™s baseline prices to be higher now than when you last signed.
-The renewal negotiation is your chance to offset that through higher discounts or a leaner license count.
-The net impact on your budget will depend on how well you optimize and negotiate the new deal.
+In summary, expect Microsoft’s baseline prices to be higher now than when you last signed.
+The renewal negotiation is your opportunity to offset this through higher discounts or a more streamlined license count.

 Read how to renew your Microsoft EA.